RaimundoEspejo/Final_Project/README.md

 - Allele_Frequencies.R --> R scrypt used for the analysis
 - Final_Project.html --> Results in html format
 - Final_Project.Rmd --> Results in Rmd format
+- Final_Project_files --> Folder containing the figures produced by the Allele_Frequencies.R scrypt